qisaiman/uncc-thesis-latex/README.md

 additional changes
 -------------------

-# use biblatex for citation managements
+* use biblatex for citation managements
-#
+* use lualatex for truetype font (such as Times New Roman)
+* For a full compiling run:
+    * Lualatex dissertation.tex
+    * Biber dissertation.tex
+    * Make Acronyms dissertation.tex
+    * Lualatex dissertation.tex
+    * Lualatex dissertation.tex

+Note: Window OS, TeXworks 2013 or later assumed.